 Sparkly Starter- Happy Habitats

-We went dino mad today as we made dinasour ammoniates, we excavated dinosaur egg fossils and made our very own dinosaur stegosaurus.
-We were so inspired when excavating our egg fossil we decided to make our very own using paper mache.
+We went 'dino' mad today as we made dinasour ammoniates, we excavated dinosaur egg fossils and made our very own dinosaur stegosaurus.
+We were so inspired when excavating the fossil we decided to make our very own paper mache dino egg.
 We are looking forward to painting them and placing them on display for all to see.
 What a wonderful Sparkly Starter full of arts and crafts.

 Learning about the past from our visiting Expert Explorers!

 This week we had a visit from some of our Grandparents and Parents who came to share all their knowledge about Wimborne in the past.
-The children prepared their own questions to ask the visiting 'experts' and were very excited to write down their answers on their clipboards.
+The children prepared their own questions to ask the visiting 'experts'.
 The children were fascinated by all the wonderful photos, books and artefacts that the Parents and Grandparents brought in to show them.
-There was even a very old school report from a former Wimborne First School student!
+There were lots of memories shared and the children had a wonderful time finding out about how school was for the grandparents and parents and comparing it to their experiences.
 We would like to say a very special thank-you to everyone who came.
 It was a fantastic afternoon and the children thoroughly enjoyed the experience.

 Our journey into Wimborne town!

 A wonderful Sparkly Starter to our new topic 'Expert Explorer's'.
 We set off with our maps at the ready and ventured into Wimborne town.

 "I liked using the map and finding where we were going."- Max.